Skip to content

 Earlier this month, the Republican National Convention issued letters to the secretaries of state offices overseeing elections in six swing states — including Pennsylvania — urging elections officials to monitor Vot-ER ahead of the general election.

-Vot-ER does not endorse political parties or politicians, complies with all election laws, and has board members from both political parties, executive director, Aliya Bhatia, said in a statement.
+Vot-ER does not endorse political parties or politicians, complies with all election laws, and has board members from both political parties, its executive director, Aliya Bhatia, said in a statement.

 The American Medical Association is among the prominent medical professional groups that shares its view of voting as a social driver of health, she added.